jekyllgrim/ZScript_Basics/HUD_and_statusbar.md

 DrawImage("MEDIA0", (0, 0));
 ```

 This will draw a medikit sprite at the top left corner of the HUD area.
 The starting point of the offsets aka `(0, 0)`, is by default the top left corner.
-Positive X values will shift the point to the right, positive Y values shift it downwards — this is always true, regardless of the type of HUD and the use of special offset-related flags.
+Positive X values will shift the point to the right, positive Y values shift it downwards — this is always true, regardless of the type of HUD and the use of offset-related flags.

 As noted before, statusbar and fullscreen HUDs treat offsets differently.